Parent's Guide: Helping Your Student Apply to Medical School

-For privacy purposes, the AAMC is not authorized to release any MCAT information directly to parents or guardians unless they are listed as an alternate contact.
-Your student has the ability to list an alternate contact when they register for the MCAT exam under the “Use of Personal Info” section in the MCAT Registration System.
+For privacy purposes, the AAMC is not authorized to release any MCAT information directly to parents or guardians unless they are listed as an alternate contact under the “Use of Personal Info” section in the MCAT Registration System.
 This can be edited until the Bronze Zone deadline of their scheduled exam.
-Your student may also request the authorization to release of MCAT information in the MCAT Registration System through the “Submit another type of request” option under the “Service Requests” section.
+Your student may also request the authorization to release MCAT information in the MCAT Registration System through the “Submit another type of request” option under the “Service Requests” section.

-Additionally, MCAT staff cannot provide score information over the phone.
-However, an applicant can view his or her scores in the MCAT Score Reporting System 30-35 days after the test date.
+Please note that MCAT staff cannot provide score information over the phone.
+However, an applicant can view their scores in the MCAT Score Reporting System 30-35 days after the test date.
 The system includes all scores from 1991 to the present.
-Please refer to the for details.
+Please refer to the MCAT site for details.

 Follow the AAMC